 How To Clean an Air Fryer

-A dirty air fryer may lead to food particles getting stuck places they're not supposed to, which could cause problems inside the appliance.
-Standard cleaning with dish soap and water can only do so much in terms of cleaning baked-on grease from an air fryer.
-Even the homemade mixture of baking soda and vinegar can take 30 minutes to an hour (and quite a bit of elbow grease) to start removing gunk.
+A dirty air fryer may lead to food particles getting stuck in places they're not supposed to, which could cause problems inside the appliance.
+A bit of dish soap and water is not the best way to clean an air fryer, as these can only do so much in terms of removing baked-on grease.
+Even the homemade mixture of baking soda and water can take 30 minutes to an hour (and quite a bit of elbow grease) to start removing gunk.

-Never use metal utensils, steel wool, or an abrasive sponge to remove any baked-on gunk or to clean the air fryer basket or pans.
+Never use metal utensils, steel wool, or abrasive sponges to remove any stuck-on food or to clean the air fryer basket or pans.
 These can damage the non-stick coating.

-Simple Green All-Purpose Cleaner won't harm your favorite kitchen appliance when it comes time for a deep cleaning.
-The non-abrasive formula can be used to clean grease from the air fryer basket and trays, as well as remove grime and stains from both the inside and outside of the appliance.
+Simple Green All-Purpose Cleaner is a cleaner, degreaser, and deodorizer that can clean grease from the air fryer basket and trays, as well as remove grime and stains from both the inside and outside of the appliance.
+The formula will not leave behind chemicals that could be absorbed by your food.

 The fry basket, trays, and pans should be washed thoroughly after each use.
 Deep clean the inside and outside of the appliance after every few uses using the directions below.